How To Grow, Harvest, And Cook With Chervil

 Varieties Of Chervil

 Chervil does look a lot like parsley, but it is a lighter green with fern-like, lacier leaves.
-The flowers are small, white, and grow in compound umbels.
+The flowers are small and white and grow in compound umbels.
 (In an umbel, the flowers are on stalks of even length and form rounded shapes.)

 Look for Chervil in three varieties, two of which have flat leaves;